ratatui/ratatui-website/src/content/docs/tutorials/crates-tui/crates-io-api-helper.md

 $ cargo test -- crates_io_api_helper::tests::test_crates_io --nocapture
 ```

-You should get results like so:
+You should get results like below (only the first three results are shown here for brevity):

 ```plain
 running 1 test